webiny/docs.webiny.com/docs/developer-tutorials/new-theme-overview.md

 #### Button `button`

-In case of the `button` element, the `types` attribute lists available button types.
+In case of a `button` element, the `types` attribute contains available button types.
 Each type references a specific class name that will be added to the button component when that type is selected.

 ![Webiny - Theme Button](assets/developer-tutorials/theme-overview-button.png)

 > **Note:** By default Webiny uses [BEM naming](http://getbem.com/introduction/).
-The default button class is `webiny-cms-element-button`, so when the user selects the "primary" button type.
-That will add a modifier of "primary" to the base class, meaning the end class name will be "webiny-cms-element-button--primary".
+The default button class is `webiny-cms-element-button`, so when the user selects the "primary" button type, it will add a modifier of "primary" to the base class, meaning the resulting class name will be "webiny-cms-element-button--primary".

 #### Page List `pagesList`

 This section defines a list of possible React components that will render a list of pages when a user inserts a page list element into the page.

 A list can have different visual outputs depending on which list layout is selected.